WalidSherif/-WalidSherif.github.io/_projects/aircraft-pitch-control.md

   - Analyzed open-loop behavior using pole-zero analysis, Routh-Hurwitz criterion, and root locus methods.
   - Designed and tuned a PID controller to satisfy overshoot, settling-time, rise-time, and steady-state requirements.
   - Validated the final control strategy using MATLAB and Simulink simulation.
+result: "Designed and tuned a PID controller to improve aircraft pitch response and closed-loop stability."
 ---

 This project addressed the control of aircraft pitch dynamics through classical control methods.
 A mathematical model of the aircraft pitch system was analyzed to evaluate stability, transient response, and the need for feedback compensation.

 A PID controller was then designed and tuned to meet the desired performance requirements.
 The final results were verified using simulation, with emphasis on improving response quality, reducing overshoot, and achieving stable closed-loop behavior.
-result: Designed and tuned a PID controller to improve aircraft pitch response and closed-loop stability.